Average Cost of Website Development — What You Should Know

 Curious How Much to Create a Website?

-Is your small business struggling to establish a lucrative online presence?
-You’re not alone.
-Not only do more than one-third of small businesses do not have a basic website, but almost a quarter of existing small business websites aren’t developed and designed to be mobile-friendly.
+Many small businesses struggle to establish a lucrative online presence.
+According to recent studies, over one-third of small businesses lack a basic website, and nearly a quarter of existing small business websites aren’t mobile-friendly.

-• Convey relatability to online customers and funnel new leads
+• Enhances relatability to online customers and generates new leads

-• Highlight your company’s relevance in the digital age
+• Highlights your company’s relevance in the digital age

-• Set the foundation for an online ecosystem including social media, blog content, etc.
+• Serves as a foundation for an online ecosystem, including social media and blog content

-• Open the door to networking opportunities with other companies
+• Opens doors to networking opportunities with other companies.

 Average Cost for Building a Website